violentmonkey/violentmonkey.github.io/content/guide/using-modern-syntax/index.md

 ---
-title: Modern syntax
+title: Modern Syntax
-date: 2020-03-08 23:31:12+0800
+date: 2023-08-23 23:31:12+0800
 sidebar:
   match: /guide/
   order: 1
 ---

-A userscript runs in a browser, so it can only contain syntax that is supported by the browser.

-Violentmonkey itself is built for modern browsers, to be precise, for Chrome >= 55 and Firefox >= 53.
-So if your browser has Violentmonkey, it is likely it also supports many ES6 features natively, for example, arrow functions (`=>`), Promises, block-scoped variables, template literals (`` `hello, ${name}` ``), etc.
+Violentmonkey itself is built for modern browsers, to be precise, for Chrome >= 57 and Firefox >= 57.
+So if your browser has Violentmonkey, it is likely it also supports many ES6 features natively, for example, async / await, block-scoped variables, etc.

 However, there are many more cool features that are not fully supported by browsers, or some features such as TypeScript and ES modules that won't be supported in userscripts natively.